thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 ### Option #2: Making the Windows 11 Update Assistant available in company portal for unsupported hardware

 > NOTE: Be aware for fully supported devices, you can deploy optional feature updates, to the user, so users can go to windows update instead to apply the update.
 This is the recommended approach in supported scenarios, see more info about this [here](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/more-flexible-windows-feature-updates/ba-p/4139230#:~:text=How%20to%20deploy%20and%20monitor,and%20select%20Create%20new%20Profile.)

-There is a way you can make the Windows 11 Update assistant available in the company portal.
-I'm aware you can just download the ISO of Windows 11, package it as a Win32 app then run setup.exe silently in system context, but you have to package the full ISO contents in the Win32 app, which can be super clunky due to the large package size but still viable in some scenarios.
-The good thing about the Windows 11 Update Assistant is that it's very lightweight, the file is only around 4mb in size.

 Making the Windows 11 Update Assistant available in the Company portal, gives the user the option of when to start the upgrade at a convenient time.